French Studies, University of Manchester

 Why did you choose to study the Weekday Executive MBA and why specifically at Imperial College Business School?

 I decided to study the Executive MBA because I was looking for a new challenge, something that would help me with both my personal and career development.
-I chose to study at Imperial College Business School for several reasons: the flexibility of the course programme – part-time working during the week, which I could fit around my day job; the range of modules and elective subjects on offer; and the opportunity to complete a study tour to South Africa, which provided a great insight into how businesses are created and managed in a developing country.
+I chose to study at Imperial College Business School for several reasons: the flexibility of the programme – part-time working during the week, which I could fit around my day job; the range of modules and elective subjects on offer; and the opportunity to complete a study tour to South Africa, which provided a great insight into how businesses are created and managed in a developing country.
 Although the MBA has a business focus, the learning at Imperial is achieved through teamwork and collaboration, so you develop interpersonal skills as well as business knowledge.

 What do you miss most from your days at the Business School?